nickjj/docker-rails-example/README.md

-This is usually a non-issue since you'll be pulling down pre-built images from a Docker registry but if you decide to build your Docker images directly on your server you could run `docker-compose build` as part of your deploy pipeline.
+This is usually a non-issue since you'll be pulling down pre-built images from a Docker registry but if you decide to build your Docker images directly on your server you could run `docker compose build` as part of your deploy pipeline.

 ## See a way to improve something?